calderete/the-cult-of-life/compedium/factions/workshop/the_cult_of_life/the_cult_of_life.md

 Her job is laying shield paneling while suspended above _Onjer'deresta_ building the hemnatic shield which will provide a normalized environment for the diverse peoples that will come to work the orbital forge.

+### About the Cult of Life

+The cult of life has many temples, and acolytes and savants.
+Service to the temples is rewarded with knowledge.
+Both acolytes and savants have many ranks, both are expected to serve and be taught.
+Service to the temple can be anything, some are even given life missions to full fill —common for savants.
+Being raised up through the cult of life also raises one in the stradta cosmicae.

+To serve the cult, is not be in the cult, for the cult is a fixed number.

 ### Cult of life edicts

+All life has a birth right to flourish

 The cult of life only advises, not dictates